-29 López Corral, M. (2010).
-Franco's Civil Guard, p.
+&lt;sup>29 López Corral, M. (2010).
+Franco's Guardia Civil, p.
 14-15.
 Cuadernos de la Guardia Civil, 42.

-Cartilla.
+The internal regulations of the corps also underwent important changes in these years.
+In 1942 and 1943, respectively, the Military Regulations and the Service Regulations were updated, both replacing the previous regulations and absorbing the old Cartilla.
 Its first chapter, albeit with several additions and updates, was renamed Chapter One - General Preventions - the Rules of Procedure for the Service, now containing 47 articles.
 The main ethical content of the Cartilla was elevated to the status of a royal decree, and although kept alive through this article, it effectively disappeared as an independent regulation.